-The College may impose an interim suspension on a student or organization pending the completion of the investigation, issuance of findings or appeal.
-During an interim suspension, a student may be denied access to College housing and/or campus facilities, privileges and events, and may be denied the ability to attend classes.
-The Title IX Coordinator (or designee) will use best efforts to determine if alternative coursework options are available for a student not allowed to attend classes.
-In all cases in which an interim suspension is imposed, the student or student organization will be given the opportunity to meet with the Title IX Coordinator (or designee) prior to the suspension being imposed, or as soon thereafter as reasonably possible, to show cause why the suspension should not be implemented.
-The Title IX Coordinator (or designee) has sole discretion to implement or stay an interim suspension under this Policy.
+The College may impose an interim suspension on a student, employee or organization pending the completion of the investigation, issuance of findings or appeal.
+In all cases in which an interim suspension is imposed, the student, employee, or student organization will be given the opportunity to meet with the Title IX Coordinator (or designee) prior to the suspension being imposed, or as soon thereafter as reasonably possible, to show cause why the suspension should not be implemented.
+The

+Title IX Coordinator (or designee) has sole discretion to implement or stay an interim suspension under this Policy.
 Violation of an interim suspension may result in expulsion or termination.